ElektraInitiative/libelektra/doc/ERROR_CONCEPT.md

 ### Line 4: Reason

 The most relevant line out of all, no question to keep it or not.
-Still I would remove the prefix "Reason: " because of the reduced error message length in the new format.
+Still I would remove the prefix `Reason: ` because of the reduced error message length in the new format.
 It makes it clear that this line is the reason.
 Probably we could substitute it with the plugin which called the error:
-"<plugin>: Could not set ......"
+`<plugin>: Could not set ...`

 ### Line 3: Description